rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 Teaching lost its relevance altogether.
 Publishing became the only criterion for career advancement.
 Though we have an evaluation system for teaching abilities, it is largely ineffective.
 The students who could not get decent grades decidedly give poor grades to teachers.
 Knowing the background, cultural, and demographic composition of a class is important to get a good evaluation.
 The educators have responsibilities like a political leader trying their luck to win an election.
 The world is an unequal system, though it offers opportunities to excel.
 Many good educators often flounder in the quest to get good student evaluations.
 Recently, I watched <i>12th Fail</i>.
 It narrates a person's struggle from Chambal (a geographical region called Bundelkhand in UP).
-There is a clip where teachers are dictating answers for a board exam.
+There is a clip where teachers are dictating answers to the examinees in the board exam.
 It reminded me of my own experience as a JEE representative.
 One of the college teachers at the center was curious enough to ask me if I came from another planet where cheating in exams is frowned upon.
-The moral of the incident says the lack of ethics and morality have no age boundary.
+The anecdote says the lack of ethics and morality have no age boundary.

 So far as ethics in research is concerned, there are umpteen known instances where many researchers
 - Often tried to use plagiarised material from well-known or obscure sources in their papers